 Sarah Norris is the founder of The Sensory Coach.
 She is a licensed and registered occupational therapist.
 Sarah is a sensory processing and integration specialist with extensive training and experience in sensory processing/integration, MindBody Therapy, and DIR/Floortime Therapy.
 Sarah and her colleague, Carrie Einck, developed the ground-breaking adult and adolescent treatment program at the STAR Institute in Denver, Colorado.
 Carrie and Sarah did several Facebook Live videos for STAR.
 They also created an introductory webinar for STAR that covers five crucial topics for understanding and managing sensory processing differences in adulthood.

-Sarah is now living and working in the Atlanta, Georgia area.
-She supports people of all ages and is passionate about addressing the mental health aspects of sensory processing differences across the lifespan.
-She speaks, writes, teaches, and provides evaluation, treatment, consultation, coaching, and mentoring services for clients, families, and professionals.
+Sarah founded The Sensory Coach in Denver, Colorado and has since established the business in Atlanta, Georgia and Chicago, Illinois.
+She supports people of all ages from all over the world through her online coaching and educational offerings.
+Sarah is passionate about addressing the mental health aspects of sensory processing differences across the lifespan.
 She has experience with program development, sensory friendly environmental design and event planning, and supports individuals, families, and groups.
+Sarah speaks, writes, teaches, and provides evaluation, treatment, consultation, coaching, and mentoring services for clients, families, and professionals.